 I’ve asked Emily what she thinks of all this and she totally agrees with me.
-She seems to have pretty strong feelings about this, which surprised me.
+She seems to have pretty strong feelings about it, which surprised me.
 She’s usually really chill.

 “Clark, I’m not the type that will break up with you just because you put on a finger puppet and start waving it around,” she told me.
 Is there a type that does that?
 “But I don’t want you to either.
 Finger puppets can have…interesting effects on those who constantly wear them.”

-I’m pretty sure she’s just referring to that weird school board fiasco from a few years back.
+I’m pretty sure she’s just referring to that weird school board fiasco in Virginia from a few years back.

 Anyway, that’s why.
 So stop asking.

 By Director Adams